crari93/amazon-clone/README.md

 All the purchase history will be saved in the Firebase database and can be tracked in the "Returns & Orders" page.

-The purchase history will be account-based.
+The purchase history is account-based.

 ## Credits